 BFI is an artist-run presenting organization dedicated to creativity, experimentation, and discourse in contemporary art.
 BFI creates a bridge between Miami and the international art world by curating programs featuring both local and global artists at sites throughout Miami-Dade County, and in collaboration with national and international partnering organizations.

 By bringing artists and scientists together, Bridge curates public art that draws attention to the impacts of climate change in unique and engaging ways.
 As such, artists become cultural ambassadors and environmental advocates, inspiring a new generation to take action, while strengthening their own relationship to the natural world.

 Telling the story of the Florida panther and the land it needs to survive.
 As the last big cat surviving in the eastern United States, and the state animal of Florida, the panther is an icon of Florida’s last wild places.
 Through impactful storytelling in collaboration with the National Geographic Society and a network of partners, Path of the Panther works to inspire the conservation of the land the Florida panther needs to survive — the Florida Wildlife Corridor — which serves both humans and wildlife.

--- Additional support for this project has been generously provided by a Knight Arts Challenge grant, from the John S. and James L. Knight Foundation, the Andy Warhol Foundation, the Department of State, Division of Cultural Affairs, the Florida Council of Arts and Culture and the State of Florida, The Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners, the Cowles Charitable Trust, InterContinental Miami, and our exclusive event drink sponsor: Entourage.
+Additional support for this project has been generously provided by a Knight Arts Challenge grant, from the John S. and James L. Knight Foundation, the Andy Warhol Foundation, the Department of State, Division of Cultural Affairs, the Florida Council of Arts and Culture and the State of Florida, The Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners, the Cowles Charitable Trust, and InterContinental Miami.